Millie Jackson

 Mildred Virginia Jackson (born July 15, 1944) is an American R&B and soul recording artist.
-Beginning her career in the early 1960s, three of Jackson's albums have been certified gold by the RIAA for over 500,000 copies sold.
+Beginning her career in the early 1960s, three of Jackson's albums were certified gold by the RIAA for over 500,000 copies sold.
 Jackson's songs often include long spoken sections, sometimes humorous, sometimes sexually explicit.
-According to the cataloguing site WhoSampled.com, her songs have appeared in 189 samples, 51 covers, and six remixes.
+According to the cataloguing site WhoSampled.com, her music has been sampled in over 300 songs.

-Since she always enjoyed writing poems, in the early '70s Jackson began crafting such proto-rap R&B singles as the outspoken "A Child of God (It's Hard to Believe)".
+Since she always enjoyed writing poems, Jackson began crafting proto-hip-hop R&B singles in the early 1970s, such as the outspoken "A Child of God (It's Hard to Believe)".

 Early life

 Born in Thomson, Georgia, Jackson is the daughter of a sharecropper, Jubilee Jackson.
-Her mother died when she was a child and subsequently, she and her father moved to the New York City area and settled in Newark, New Jersey.
+Her mother died when she was a child and, subsequently, she and her father moved to the New York City area and settled in Newark, New Jersey.
 By the time Jackson was in her mid-teens, she had moved into New York City to live with an aunt who resided in Brooklyn.
 She found an occasional modeling gig for magazines like JIVE and Sepia.

 In 1964, Jackson performed at a club in New York City.
 She subsequently appeared in a "string of one nighters" after this.
 Her performance was mostly talk and spoken words, but her onstage banter would become a focal point in her stage act.
 This banter stemmed from her being unsure of what to do in front of the crowd.

 "I just talked to the audience because I was nervous," Jackson said.
 "Then my label (Spring) wanted to record it like I was doing it live.
 It was longer than a three-minute single, but not quite a whole album side so I said, 'We need to keep this story going.